piximi/application_archived/CONTRIBUTING.md

 ### Fork the repository

 Forking a repository is a simple two-step process.
-1. On GitHub, navigate to the cytoai/cyto repository.
+1. On GitHub, navigate to the piximi/application repository.
 2. In the top-right corner of the page, click Fork.

 ### Keep your fork synced

 You might fork a project in order to propose changes to the upstream, or original, repository.
 In this case, it's good practice to regularly sync your fork with the upstream repository.
 To do this, you'll need to use Git on the command line.
-You can practice setting the upstream repository using the same cytoai/cyto repository you just forked!
+You can practice setting the upstream repository using the same piximi/application repository you just forked!

 #### Step 1: Create a local clone of your fork

-1. On GitHub, navigate to your fork of the cyto repository.
+1. On GitHub, navigate to your fork of the application repository.

 2. Under the repository name, click Clone or download.